 The CBI team is positioned to develop breakthrough technologies and scientific advances by uniting a team of senior science leaders with a proven desire and ability to accomplish challenging goals specifically targeted to barriers facing the emerging bioeconomy.

-CBI is one of four Biological and Environmental Research (BER) Centers within the Department of Energy’s Office of Science created to expand on the foundational successes of former bioenergy research centers and to lay the scientific groundwork for a new robust, biobased economy.
+CBI is one of four Bioenergy Research Centers (BRCs) within the Department of Energy’s Office of Science Biological and Environmental Research (BER) program created to expand on the foundational successes of former bioenergy research centers and to lay the scientific groundwork for a new robust, biobased economy.
 The other three centers are: Center for Advanced Bioenergy and Bioproducts Innovation (CABBI), Great Lakes Bioenergy Research Center (GLBRC), and the Joint Bioenergy Institute (JBEI).

 Supported by the DOE Office of Science, Biological and Environmental Research